hangjunguo/GRec/README.md

 ## Implementation
-NextItNet pytorch version: https://github.com/syiswell/NextItNet-Pytorch, of which architecture is useful to this work.
+NextItNet pytorch version: https://github.com/syiswell/NextItNet-Pytorch, of which architecture maybe useful to this work.

 ### Requirements
 - Python 3.9, NVIDIA GPU or CPU